 Oscillations have also been observed in impinging jets with no boundary restrictions.
-Denshchikov et al. (1978) and Denshchikov et al. (1983) report self-sustained oscillations in two opposed free jets issuing from nozzles 50-200 mm ($2L_v$) apart in a submerged water tank.
+Denshchikov et al. (1978) and Denshchikov et al. (1983) report selfsustained oscillations in two opposed free jets issuing from nozzles 50-200 mm (2L) apart in a submerged water tank.
 The flow was visualized with ink added to the jets and recorded with a movie camera.
-A dimensionless group T/T^{} was used to compile the results.
+A dimensionless group T/T was used to compile the results half distance between the nozzles (free jet) Absolute viscosity density